alt440/FLTK_RPLidar/README.md

 -The compiled files will appear in the folder ./output/Linux/Release

+I also added the manual for RPLidar as a pdf file in this folder.

 # FLTK
 This project only required the fltk package, which can be downloaded using: